syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 ## Opening the emoji picker in a custom position

+We have provided another possibility to open the emoji picker popup by using the `showEmojiPicker()` method.

-If you call the `showEmojiPicker()` method without specifying the `x` and `y` parameters, the emoji picker popup will open at the corresponding cursor position in the editor.
-This default behavior ensures that the emoji picker appears conveniently and automatically adjusts its position based on the cursor's location.
+If you call the `showEmojiPicker()` method, it automatically adjusts its position based on the cursor's location.

-To open the `showEmojiPicker(x, y)` method and display the emoji picker at different positions, you can provide values for both the `x` and `y` parameters.
-By specifying the `x` value, you can determine the left position, and by specifying the `y` value, you can determine the top position.
+Alternatively, you can modify the position of the popup by calling the `showEmojiPicker()` method and specifying the `x` and `y` parameters.

+`x` - Left position.
+`y` - Top position.

 This allows you to have precise control over where the emoji picker appears on the screen.